-A translator working on the English subtitles to the videos of Abounaddara, a collective who produce and disseminate footage of the Syrian civil war online, is stuck.
+A translator working on English subtitles for the videos of Abounaddara, a collective who produce and disseminate footage of the Syrian civil war online, is stuck.
 He can’t find the right words for the violent description of a prisoner whose throat was slit ‘from ear to ear’.
 Something that won’t sound like a smile.
-Another translator in the same video installation, Joe Namy’s Purple, Bodies in Translation – Part II of a Yellow Memory from a Yellow Age (2017), points out another impossible-to-translate term: shahid, ‘to have been witnessed by God’.
+Another translator featured in the same video installation – Joe Namy’s Purple, Bodies in Translation – Part II of a Yellow Memory from a Yellow Age (2017) – points out another impossible-to-translate term: shahid, ‘to have been witnessed by God’.

-Lawrence Abu Hamdan’s Earshot (2016), for example, is a sound, video and data installation documenting the trial of two Israeli soldiers who in 2014 killed two Palestinian teenagers.
-An acoustic analysis of the recorded gunshots, which Abu Hamdan produced in collaboration with the Forensic Architecture research agency based at Goldsmiths University in London, served as evidence in court.
-A branch of Forensic Architecture, Forensic Oceanography, present Liquid Traces – The Left-to-Die Boat Case (2014), a visual report comprising video, sound, interviews, maps, photographs and other material documenting the tragedy of 72 refugees aboard a dingy that ran out of fuel halfway to Lampedusa in 2011 and drifted for two weeks in the most surveilled waters in the world.
+Lawrence Abu Hamdan’s Earshot (2016) is a sound, video and data installation imagining the trial of two Israeli soldiers who in 2014 killed two Palestinian teenagers.
+An acoustic analysis of the recorded gunshots, which Abu Hamdan produced in collaboration with the Forensic Architecture research agency based at Goldsmiths University in London, serves to discredit the claim they used rubber bullets.
+A branch of Forensic Architecture, Forensic Oceanography, present Liquid Traces – The Left-to-Die Boat Case (2014), a visual report comprising video, sound, interviews, maps, photographs and other material documenting the tragedy of 72 refugees aboard a dingy that ran out of fuel halfway between Tripoli and the Italian island of Lampedusa in 2011.
+The boat drifted for two weeks in the most surveilled waters in the world.

 Main image: Basma Alsharif, The Story of Milk and Honey, 2011, video still.
 Courtesy: the artist and Galerie Imane Farès, Paris, France